schoolofcities/yellowknife/blog.md

 The following shows each map and describes how it was created.

 // maps focused on just residential parcels- where people live // of course this is just one side, but this is what we did!
+// each of these maps as a jumping off point, further analysis on any of these topics, need more data, analysis, etc.

 ## Household C02 Emissions